African-American history: Nadir of American race relations

-When Democrats took control of Tennessee in 1888, they passed laws making voter registration more complicated and ended the most competitive political state in the South.
+When Democrats took control of Tennessee in 1888, they passed laws making voter registration more complicated and reduced two-party competition in the South.
 Voting by Black people in rural areas and small towns dropped sharply, as did voting by poor whites.

 From 1890 to 1908, starting with Mississippi and ending with Georgia, ten of eleven Southern states adopted new constitutions or amendments that effectively disenfranchised most Black people and many poor whites.
 Using a combination of provisions such as poll taxes, residency requirements and literacy tests, states dramatically decreased Black voter registration and turnout, in some cases to zero.
 The grandfather clause was used in many states temporarily to exempt illiterate white voters from literacy tests.
 As power became concentrated under the Democratic Party in the South, the party positioned itself as a private club and instituted white primaries, closing Black people out of the only competitive contests.
 By 1910 one-party white rule was firmly established across the South.

 Although African Americans quickly started litigation to challenge such provisions, early court decisions at the state and national level went against them.
 In Williams v.
 Mississippi (1898), the US Supreme Court upheld state provisions.
 This encouraged other Southern states to adopt similar measures over the next few years, as noted above.
 Booker T. Washington, of Tuskegee Institute secretly worked with Northern supporters to raise funds and provide representation for African Americans in additional cases, such as Giles v.
 Harris (1903) and Giles v.
 Teasley (1904), but again the Supreme Court upheld the states.

 Segregation for the first time became a standard legal process in the South; it was informal in Northern cities.
 Jim Crow limited Black access to transportation, schools, restaurants and other public facilities.
 Most southern blacks for decades continued to struggle in grinding poverty as agricultural, domestic and menial laborers.
 Many became sharecroppers, sharing the crop with the white land owners..